 As you get older, your risk of diabetic retinopathy (damaged blood vessels in the retina caused by high blood sugar) and maculopathy (swelling in the area that controls your central vision) increases substantially.

 If you have diabetes, work with your doctor to control blood sugar with quarterly A1C tests and at-home testing, if recommended, Dr. Mendelsohn says.
 Plus, see your eye doctor twice a year, he adds.

+No noticeable vision problems?
+That’s great news—you have the opportunity to be proactive.
 If you don’t have diabetes or any known optical disorder, see your eye doctor annually, Dr. Mendelsohn says.
 A comprehensive exam should include dilation and an evaluation of the optic nerve, macula, and retina using optical coherence tomography (OCT).

 “The OCT will detect problems at their inception, and almost always before you develop symptoms,” Dr. Mendelsohn says.
 If your eye doctor suspects that you have glaucoma, you might also need a visual field test to check your peripheral vision.

 Check with your health plan for benefits information.
 Plus, look for vision, dental, and hearing discounts here.